 Currently, enrolled students may access their grades after 2:00 pm the day grades are due (see Academic Calendar) via MyUWF.
 Contact the Office of the Registrar for more information.
 Grade mailers will be mailed upon request and may be ordered through MyUWF.

-Official transcripts may be ordered via the web, by telephone, by mail, or in person.
-There is a fee for each official transcript.
-The University does not accept facsimile requests for transcripts.
+Official transcripts may be ordered via the web or telephone with Credentials Solutions, Inc. There is a $10 fee for each official transcript.
 Students may obtain an unofficial transcript at no charge through MyUWF or LightHouse.
 Refer to uwf.edu/registrar under transcripts for additional information and instructions for ordering a transcript.
 UWF transcripts include all course work taken at UWF, degrees awarded, and accepted transfer credit (institutions, courses, and grades).
 UWF transcripts only list UWF’s grade point averages.

 Students may also elect to suppress specific information that is normally reflected on the academic transcript.
 Beginning in fall, 1993, the University began listing all transfer courses on the UWF transcript.
 Students may elect to suppress their date of birth, transfer work, or a combination of both from appearing on the UWF transcript.
 The student must indicate this “option” at the time a transcript is requested.
 Summary information (the number of hours transferred) will remain on all the transcripts.
 Each time students request transcripts they must indicate on the request the information which should be suppressed.
 The following statement will appear at the end of the transcript for students who select the option of suppressing transfer credit: “This student has requested that this transcript includes only course work taken at UWF.”
 Options for suppression of information are available only for hard copy transcripts and are not available for electronic (FASTER formatted) transcripts used in the State of Florida.